 Run a “junk” sample in triplicate to assess performance of the system.
 The std dev should be < 0.001.
 If not, check for bubbles, and repeat.
 Typically use old mixed Dickson standards.

-Aiso should be around 0.25-0.3 for the samples.
+Aiso (isosbestic point) should be around 0.25-0.3 for the samples.
 “Dye Quantity” can be updated to hit this target.
 Dye quantity is in Syringe pump counts, and for a 25 ml syringe, 1 count ~= 0.5 micro-liters.

-Dye quantity = 75 seems good for a 2 mM mCP solution.
+If Aiso is low, you can add more dye (there’s a place to enter this on the program gui).
+The % change in the isosbestic point is proportional to the % change in dye volume you input.
+Regularly, the dye volume is set to 75 (pump cycles) for a 2 mM mCP solution.

 Sample analysis

-The program is set to collect two rinses of 25ml to flush the sample cell.
+The program is set to collect 1 rinse of 25ml to flush the sample cell.

+The program will then run a blank using 25mL.

 The syringe will collect a third sample and pause at ~4ml to inject the dye, and then finish drawing the 25mls for the dyed sample.
 The program will pause before injecting to allow for the sample to mix.